webagora/typescript/README.md

 The general platform status for all our applications is available at [`status.freecodecamp.org`](https://status.freecodecamp.org).
 The build and deployment status for the code is available in [our DevOps Guide](https://contribute.freecodecamp.org/#/devops).

-### License

-Copyright © 2022 freeCodeCamp.org

-The content of this repository is bound by the following licenses:

-- The computer software is licensed under the [BSD-3-Clause](LICENSE.md) license.
-- The learning resources in the [`/curriculum`](/curriculum) directory including their subdirectories thereon are licensed under the [CC-BY-SA-4.0](/curriculum/LICENSE.md) license.